 The most complicated issue was to handle the content and distribute it to the required servers.
 Altoros team had to build the middleware so that the system could be easily extended and scaled up to millions of users preserving the same performance.

-According to the initial requirements, the application had to be hosted on the Heroku servers that provide dynamic IPs only, which implies that the large range of users’ IPs had to be added to Chatter manually.
+According to the initial requirements, the cloud-based application had to be hosted on the Heroku servers that provide dynamic IPs only, which implies that the large range of users’ IPs had to be added to Chatter manually.
 This kind of limitations leads to more complicated end-user experience.
 To solve this issue, the team plans to utilize additionally the Engine Yard hosting solution.

 To ensure a high level of the system performance, the team of Ruby on Rails developers used relational databases and solutions based on queue.
 Delayed_job, a querying system for Rails, allowed putting off the requests and arranging them in a queue for further processing.
 RabitMQ is planned to be utilized to enable registering tasks so that to reduce the load on the server.

 With this synchronizing software, the customer will be able to offer a new customization solution that allows more efficient information exchange and provides for closer cooperation between multiple companies.
 The users will get the possibility to track all corporate updates and be aware of all the relevant changes.